freelabz/secator/README.md

 ## Distributed runs

-By default, `secsy` runs all tasks synchronously.
+By default, `secator` runs all tasks synchronously.
 You can set up a task queue using Celery with the broker and a results backend of your choice, and run Celery workers to execute tasks from the broker queue.